 - A. Special Requirements.
 In all conservatorship proceedings: - 1.
 Judicial Council Forms.
-Adopted forms must be used and approved forms may be used. - 2.
+Judicial Council forms designated as mandatory must be used and approved Judicial Council forms may be used. - 2.
 Change of Address.
 Whenever the address of the conservatee is changed, the conservator must file a Pre-Move Notice of Change of Residence (Judicial Council Form GC-079) or a Post-Move Notice of Change of Residence (Judicial Council Form GC-080) within the timeframe required by law.
 Any changes to the address or phone number of the conservator or attorney must be promptly filed with the Court.
 Copies of all changes of address or telephone number must be provided to the Court Investigator.